 Why do you call yourselves “Orthodox”?

-Orthos means "straight" or "correct."
-(It is also found in the word "orthopaedics," which in the original Greek means "the correct education of children.")
-Doxa means at one and the same time "glory," "worship" and "doctrine."
-So the word orthodox signifies both "proper worship" and "correct doctrine."
+The word “orthodox” was coined by the ancient Christian Fathers of the Church, the name traditionally given to the Christian writers in the first centuries of Christian history.
+Orthodox is a combination of two Greek words, “orthos” and “doxa.”
+Orthos means “straight” or “correct.”
+(It is also found in the word “orthopaedics,” which in the original Greek means “the correct education of children.”)
+Doxa means at one and the same time “glory,” “worship” and “doctrine.”
+So the word Orthodox signifies both “proper worship” and “correct doctrine.”

 The Orthodox Church today is identical to the undivided Church in ancient times.
 The Protestant Reformer Martin Luther once remarked that he believed the pure Faith of primitive Christianity is to be found in the Orthodox Church.

-In current usage, the words "conservative" and "liberal" indicate a variety of often-conflicting viewpoints.
-Usually we don't really fit either category very well.
+In current usage, the words “conservative” and “liberal” indicate a variety of often conflicting viewpoints.
+Usually we don’t really fit either category very well, if at all.

 On seven major occasions during the first millennium of Christianity the leaders of the worldwide Church, from Britain to Ethiopia, from Spain and Italy to Arabia, met to settle crucial issues of Faith.
 The Orthodox Church is highly “conservative” in the sense that we have not added to or subtracted from any of the teachings of those seven Ecumenical Councils.
 But that very “conservatism” often makes us “liberal” in certain questions of civil liberties, social justice and peace.
 We are very conservative, or rather traditional, in our liturgical worship.

 Which do you believe in, the Bible or Tradition?